 As an organisation, we believe in peace, equality, environmental justice, co-operation and youth empowerment.

-There are DF groups all over the country and members meet up locally to catch up with friends, play games and organise local events.
-On a national level, we hold camps and social events where we develop lasting friendships, sing songs and run workshops.
+There are DF groups all over the country, whose members meet up locally to catch up, play games and organise local events.
+On a national level, DFs run camps and social events where we sing songs, run workshops and develop lasting friendships.
 We also run a campaign which changes every 2 years.
 In 2018, we voted to start a new campaign on Trade Unions and Workers Rights, educating about the importance of trade unions and your rights at work.

-As young people, we are the future, so it’s vital we’re aware of the world, how to share it peacefully and treat it well.
+As young people, we are the future, so it’s vital we’re aware of what’s going on in the world.
 We learn about war and peace, struggles for equality and looking after the environment.
 We also run educational projects, like MEST-UP (Mediation, Education, Support Team Umbrella Project) where we learn about sex, consent, drugs and mental health, and PARTY (Politically Active Revolutionary Thinking Youth) where we learn about politics and activism.

-We are an autonomous democratic organisation and are entirely self-run.
-We elect members to DF Committee, our organising body, and vote on how the organisation is run at business events called Things.
+We’re an autonomous organisation within the Woodcraft Folk, completely led by our members.
+Members elect DF Committee, our organising body, and vote on how the organisation is run at business events called Things.